-Chapter 7 Bankruptcy Denver
+Chapter 7 Bankruptcy in Colorado

 Chapter 7 Bankruptcy law is covered under Title 11 of the US Code.
 There are two chapters consumer debtors routinely file under: Chapter 7 and Chapter 13.
 In some rare cases, a high net worth individual may file under chapter 11.
 This article discusses what happens after a chapter 7 bankruptcy is filed and does not address chapter 13 bankruptcy.